The da2pp vaccine is one of the most important vaccines for dogs, especially puppies.

 Your veterinarian’s vaccine schedules may be different.

-It is useful to remember that the vaccine can protect your dog against fever, runny nose and other diseases.
+It is useful to remember that the vaccine can protect your dog against fever, runny nose, and other diseases.

-What is The Da2pp Vaccine For Dogs?
+What is Da2pp Vaccine?

 The DA2PP vaccine protects dogs against distemper virus, parvovirus, canine adenovirus types 1 and 2, and parainfluenza Virus.